8.13 Guidance on Children who present with Harmful Sexual Behaviours

 Children’s sexual behaviour should be thought about as being on a continuum, ranging from healthy, through problematic, to abusive.

-Defining what behaviours fit where on the continuum can be a difficult task and should be thought about within the context of the behaviour itself and the developmental situation of the child.
-A particular behaviour in one circumstance could be harmful whilst in another it may not.
+Defining what behaviours fit where on the continuum can be a difficult task and should be thought about within the context of the child's behaviour itself and the child's developmental situation.
+A particular behaviour in one circumstance could be harmful, whilst in another, it may not.